Manchester British-Americans

 The Manchester British-Americans were an American basketball team based in Manchester, Connecticut that was a member of the American Basketball League (ABL).
 Boxer Ruby Goldstein once played for the team.
 He is one of the oldest people to have ever played in the ABL at 43 years 9 months and two days.
+By contrast, one of their youngest players was Ray Felix, a player who would get drafted as the #1 pick in the 1953 NBA draft.
 The team played their home games at Manchester Armory.